 Management's recommendations are determined based on an annual compensation review process conducted by senior management, including the named executive officers.
-This process includes the President and Chief Operating Officer and the Executive Vice President, General Counsel and Secretary meeting with each executive officer's supervising manager to discuss self-assessments completed by each executive officer's supervising manager, comparative compensation data provided by management's compensation consultant and other information relevant to determine whether to recommend any adjustments to such executive officer's compensation.
+This process includes the President and Chief Operating Officer and the Executive Vice President, General Counsel and Secretary meeting with each executive officer's supervising manager to discuss self-assessments completed by each executive officer, job performance reviews completed by each executive officer's supervising manager, comparative compensation data provided by management's compensation consultant and other information relevant to determine whether to recommend any adjustments to such executive officer's compensation.
 Based on this process, the President and Chief Operating Officer and the Executive Vice President, General Counsel and Secretary make specific compensation recommendations to the CEO and the Vice Chair.
-The CEO and the Vice Chair review and approve the compensation recommendations for all executive officers, including the named executive officers, before they are submitted to the Committee.
+The CEO and the Vice Chair review and approve the compensation recommendations for all executive officers, including the named executive officers, before they are reviewed by the Committee.